 A much sort after little tree but a bit of a fuss pot.
 It can grow to 25ft after 25 years but must have the poor, well drained and acid soil that its clan (the Protea family) requires.
 Unfortunately, this is probably the most demanding of the clan.
-It's common name - The Chilean Flower Tree - is descriptive.
+It's common name - The Chilean Fire Bush - is descriptive.
 Although not a particularly architectural plant, one must admit that it's one hell of a fine site when in flower.
 Absolutely covered in very red flowers in July.
 Although fussy about soil, this is more of a woodland plant than most of its relatives so will grow in sun or shade.

 Propagated by us from seed.